China Securities Regulatory Commission: History

 Indicative of the role of the CSRC, China's highest court, the Supreme People's Court–at least as of 2004–has declined to handle securities-related litigation directly, instead deferring such judgments to the CSRC.

-In November 2022, it stated its role to build "a capital market with Chinese characteristics."
+In November 2022, it stated its role to build "a capital market with Chinese characteristics".

+In 2023, the CSRC was upgraded to a government agency directly under the State Council as part of the plan on reforming Party and state institutions.
+Additionally, it was granted responsibility auditing corporate bond issuances from the National Development and Reform Commission.

+In late 2023 and early 2024, the CSRC instructed some institutional investors not to sell stocks in order to stabilize share prices.